kateescott/kateescott.github.io/_projects/coffee-break.md

 tile_style: 'background: #faaca8;'
 ---

-A zine which explores the impact coffee cups have on the environment, by satirically portraying keep cups from a negative perspective.
+A zine inspired by the War on Waste which explores keep cup culture and the impact that coffee cups have on the environment, by satirically portraying keep cups from a negative perspective.
 It aims to empower consumers to make better and more considerate choices for the future.